SteveGrehl/xlum-python/docs/GITHUB.md

 - openpyxl https://openpyxl.readthedocs.io/en/stable/
 - Access to GitHub for XSD schema validation

-## Setting up Conda
+## Setting up Conda (optional)

-Conda is an open source package management system and environment management system that runs on Windows, macOS, Linux and z/OS.
+[Conda](https://conda.io) is an open-source package and environment management system that runs on Windows, macOS, Linux, and z/OS.
 Conda quickly installs, runs and updates packages and their dependencies.
 Conda easily creates, saves, loads and switches between environments on your local computer.
-It was created for Python programs, but it can package and distribute software for any language.
+It was created for Python programs but can package and distribute software for any language.

 Tutorial: https://towardsdatascience.com/how-to-set-up-anaconda-and-jupyter-notebook-the-right-way-de3b7623ea4a